SalomeCodes/Managerize/documentation/project-planning.md

 ## 1. Project definition
 Facilitation to track business processes through an integrated software system is the main objective for Managerize.
 This integrated view of company data should enhance information sharing and collaboration across functional and corporate boundaries.
 For Managerize there are five main segments that most likely improve the organization; namely efficiency, cost reduction, quality, profitability and decentralization.

 A set of small services represent Managerize as a whole.
-Each service, used as building block, come with a different set of bounded requirements.
+Each service, used as a building block, come with a different set of bounded requirements.
 All services can operate like an individual or combined together.

+The services consistent in Managerize are Factura, Klantify, Afspraakification and Offerution.
+Managerize is the shell of all these side services, through domain driven design all these services can be used autonomously.
+The description of each task will be summarized in short within the list below:
+* Factura
+    * Create invoices
+    * See invoices
+    * Register payments
+    * Generate PDF invoices
+    * Create customers
+    * See customers
+    * Create items
+    * See items
+* Klantify
+    * Create customers
+    * See customers
+    * Track customer contact moments
+* Afspraakification
+    * Customers create an appointment
+    * Calendar
+    * Overview of appointments
+* Offerution
+    * Customers create offers
+    * Generate PDF offers

 ## 2. Project objectives and success criteria
 ### 2.1 Outputs
 * A well defined architecture
-* Multiple autonomous services with chain posibilities
+* Multiple autonomous services
 * Services in different kind of programming languages
     * C#
     * Java